Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 * **DP-Driven Design Budget (DDB):** The portion of a card's Design Budget derived directly from its Total Domain Points.
 * **Foundational Design Budget (FDB):** A small, flat DB amount all cards start with in the "Progressive Budget Build" system.
 * **Internal Design Tags (Formerly "Ranks"):** Terms like "Terrestrial," "Aerial," used by designers for thematic categorization, not as player-facing mechanics.
-* **Master DB Cost List(s):** Essential companion documents (to be developed) detailing the DB cost for every standard ability effect and keyword in the game, used with the "Progressive Budget Build" system.
+* **Master DB Cost List(s):** Essential companion documents (to be developed) detailing the DB cost for every standard ability effect component (as per ACG), complete abilities, keywords, and Mission Challenge Components in the game, used with the "Progressive Budget Build" system and "Mission Card Intrinsic Budget System."
 * **Total Actual DB Spent:** The sum of all DB costs for a card's chosen stats, abilities, and keywords.
 This value is used to calculate the Final CP cost.
 * **Total Design Budget (TDB):** The maximum DB a card can have in the "Progressive Budget Build" system, derived from its Base Design Budget (BDB) and modifiers for role (Leader) and rarity (duplicate limit).
 A card's `Total_Actual_DB_Spent` cannot exceed its TDB.
 * *[Obsolete Term for Costing System:] Ability Point (AP).*